roonyh/node-get-give/doc/post.md

-# A new module system for Node.js

 Node.js does not need a new module system.
 Its existing implementation of a CommonJS module system works great.
 Even Facebook apparently [gave up](https://github.com/facebookarchive/node-haste#unsupportedarchived) developing their internal module system, Haste.
 So the module system I am building is not of any production value but is just a fun weekend project.

-## How it will work
+### How it will work

-I named this new module system `node-get` because `get` is the global used to load new modules with it.
+I name this new module system `node-get` because `get` is the global used to load new modules with it.
 There's an executable named `node-get` that can be installed using `npm -g @roonyh/node-get`.
 You can run it just like the `node` executable.

 ```
-node-get hello.js
+$ node-get hello.js
 ```

 Where `hello.js` is a JavaScript file that uses `node-get` module system.
 Here is an example.